Social security contributions

 - 10% of the average wage (as for the self-employed who have carried out subsidiary/parttime independent gainful activity)

-The assessment base for a self-employed person for the payment of sickness insurance premiumsis the monthly basis designated by the self-employed person within a given minimum and maximum.
+The assessment base for a self-employed person for the payment of sickness insurance contributions is the monthly basis designated by the self-employed person within a given minimum and maximum.
 The minimum is twice the decisive income of employees determined in accordance with the sickness insurance legislation for participating in the sickness insurance.
-The monthly basis must not be higher than the monthly average calculated from the self-employed person’s assessment base for pension insurance of the preceding year.
-At the same time, this amount must not exceed 1/12 of the maximum assessment base.
+The monthly basis must not be higher than the monthly average calculated from the self-employed person’s assessment base for pension insurance reported on the last statement on income and expenses submitted be the self-employed person.
+For those participating in the lump sum tax regime, the assessment base can not be higher than assessment base for the corresponding lump sum tax band.

 The assessment base for individuals who have voluntarily registered for participation in pension insurance is the amount which they designate, but at least 25% of the average wage.